marttp/MealDiner/README.md

     # 200 RPS
     cargo run -- --interval-secs 1 --max-rps 200
     ````
+   You can control the amount of request.
+   * **interval-secs**: control sleep period for spawning thread => Mostly use 1 for imitate per second
+   * **max-rps**: how many tokio you want to spawn?
+1000 means 1000 processes

 ## How to run tests & test coverage

 ### Run test only